Best walking pads 2025: The best under-desk treadmills tested and rated

 Low top speed for running

-The Bluefin Fitness Task 2.0 under-desk treadmill is affordable, easy to install (you just need to plug it in), and has a small handlebar for when you pick up the speed.
-It has a top speed of 5mph, making it one of the fastest under-desk treadmills we've tested, so it's ideal if you're into brisk indoor walks.
+The Bluefin Fitness Task 2.0 under-desk treadmill is my top pick for several reasons.
+It's affordable, it's easy to install ( you just need to open the box and plug it in), and I appreciated the fact it has a small handlebar which is handy if you're using the treadmill without a standing desk.
+It has a top speed of 5mph, making it one of the fastest walking pads I tested, so it's a good pick if you're looking to pick up the pace on your walks indoors.

-We found it was pretty easy to use — there’s an LCD screen at the top of the treadmill that shows you your pace, calories, distance walked, and time, plus you can connect the treadmill to the Kinomapp app on your phone via Bluetooth.
+I found the Bluefin easy to use — there’s an LCD screen at the top of the treadmill that shows you your pace, calories, distance walked, and time, plus you can connect the treadmill to the Kinomapp app on your phone via Bluetooth.
+The app isn't the best, but it shows you the basics.

-And because it has that Bluetooth connection, you can stream music from your phone to the treadmill's built-in speakers, so you can listen to music, podcasts or meetings as you take an indoor stroll, either with your arms by your side or you can unfold the handlebar for something to hold on to.
+Because the treadmill has a Bluetooth connection, you can stream music from your phone to the treadmill's built-in speakers, so you can listen to music, podcasts, or meetings as you take an indoor stroll.

-You can adjust the speed using the included remote control, which comes on a wristband that you can wear as you walk, or by the phone app.
-There are also six pre-set programs you can choose to follow, but we found these a little confusing, and all very similar.
+Adjusting the speed of the treadmill is done with the remote control, which comes on a wristband that you can wear as you walk, or by the phone app.
+There are also six pre-set programs you can choose to follow, but during testing, I found these a little confusing, and all very similar.

 The downside with this treadmill is the smaller belt, which might not be suitable for taller users.
-Our tester was 5'2" and found that when she wasn’t concentrating on walking, she tripped on the side panels once or twice, so taller users might need to look at something like the WalkingPad A1 Pro or WalkingPad C2.
+I'm 5'2" and I found that when I wasn’t concentrating on walking and was focusing on my laptop, I tripped on the side panels once or twice, so taller users might need to look at something like the WalkingPad A1 Pro or WalkingPad C2.

 Best value under-desk treadmill